 Ciaran stood unmoving, aware of the hush that had fallen.
 He felt queasy and almost afraid.
 He glanced around the festooned hall.
 It was a trap.
 For the space of several breaths, he stopped cold, and nearly bolted, his only thought to escape this snare before it imprisoned him.

 “You’ll not get away so easily this time,” came a familiar voice.
 Robyn’s hand nudged the small of his back, gently urging him forward.
 Lord Tomas joined them, followed by Hywel ap Gruffydd and the lady Gwenllian.
 Soon the hall bustled with serving boys bringing in flagons of ale and steaming plates of roast fowl.

 A dozen courses had been prepared in his honor, yet all Ciaran could do was to pick at the savory meats and herbed stuffings.
 He sat listening to the songs of the bards and the excited chatter of the men with an oddly passive indifference.
-He must be dreaming still; they all behaved as if he had been away for months as if he had been deemed dead and suddenly restored to the living.
+He must be dreaming still; they all behaved as if he had been dead and suddenly restored to the living.

 A flurry of merriment swept over the table.
 The lord and lady exchanged glances; the others went on with their eating and drinking.
 Tomas stood and held up his hand for silence.